-Brexit and continued participation in the EU's internal energy market
+Brexit and Continued Participation in the EU's Internal Energy Market

-On 2 March 2018, Prime Minister Theresa May said the government wanted to, “secure broad energy cooperation with the EU”, including by, “exploring options for the UK’s continued participation in the EU’s internal energy market”.
+Earlier this year, Prime Minister Theresa May said the government wanted to, “secure broad energy cooperation with the EU”, including by, “exploring options for the UK’s continued participation in the EU’s internal energy market”.

 Support for IEM participation will be warmly welcomed by many UK energy sector stakeholders.